KarrLab/intro_to_wc_modeling/docs/tutorials/cell_modeling/simulation/index.rst

 * The desired simulation algorithm
 * The parameters of the simulation algorithm such as the initial seed and state of the random number generator

 The `Simulation Experiment Description Markup Language <http://sed-ml.org>`_ (SED-ML) is one of the most commonly used languages for describing simulations.
 SED-ML is primarily designed to describe simulations of XML-based models such as models encoded in CellML and SBML.
-However, SED-ML can be used to describe the simulation of any model. `Simulation Experiment Specification via a Scala Layer <http://sessl.org>`_ (SESSL) is competing langauge simulation description language.
+However, SED-ML can be used to describe the simulation of any model. `Simulation Experiment Specification via a Scala Layer <http://sessl.org>`_ (SESSL) is competing language simulation description language.

 Software tools